lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
           Embark on an invigorating hike through lush forests leading to the

           magnificent **Tiger Cave**.
 From this stunning vantage point, enjoy panoramic views

-          overlooking the picturesque Wenhai Lake and the charming village below,
+          overlooking the picturesque Wenhai Lake and the charming village below.

-          capturing breathtaking scenery and experiencing the natural beauty of the

-          region.
+          Hear stories and learn more about this important stop at the ancient Tea & Horse Road.
         image:
           type: ImageBlock
           url: /images/Icon5.jpg